Germany's Gabriel says hopes for Greece deal soon

 Athens and its euro zone and International Monetary Fund (IMF) creditors have been locked in talks for months on a reforms agreement.
 Without a deal, Athens risks default or bankruptcy in weeks.

-The pressure has intensified in recent days as Athens faces a payment to the International Monetary Fund on June 5 as well as the expiry of its bailout program on June 30.
+The pressure has intensified in recent days as Athens faces a payment to the International Monetary Fund on June 5 as well as the expiry of its bailout programme on June 30.